 Life, Love, And Being With Horses

-When Chris returned to Maine in 2003 he set out on his own to help people and their horses, working with them in his own unique way.
-His work now takes him all over the United States and beyond, working with people and their horses both privately and in group clinics.
-It is this work that has been Chris’s greatest teacher in how to be of best service to a person and their horse.
-With each horse and human he meets, Chris develops a greater depth of understanding and awareness of the ever-present challenges and growth we go through when guiding, connecting, and being with horses.
-It has helped him to understand the love and fear in our relationships with our ourselves, with others, and our horses.
-It is a connection to our own journeys, and more than that, a connection to ourselves that leads the way in what we do with horses and how we live our lives.
-And so that is where his focus is today–on new, evolving, and inspiring ways of connecting with horses, while learning how to live our own lives more freely and lovingly in the process.
+Chris’s work now takes him all over the United States and beyond working with people and their horses both privately and in group clinics.
+It’s this work that has been his greatest teacher in how to be of best service to a person and their horse.
+With each horse and human he meets, Chris develops a greater depth of understanding and awareness of the ever-present challenges and growth we go through when caring for, connecting, and being with horses.
+It’s helped him to understand the love and fear that’s present in our relationships with horses, with other people, and ultimately with ourselves.
+It is this connection to our own journeys, and more than that, a connection to ourselves that leads the way in what we do with horses.
+And so that is where his focus is today–on inspiring and evolving ways of connecting and working with horses, while learning how to live our own lives more freely and lovingly in the process.

-In recent years Chris and his horse, Rocky, have been featured at many expos, fairs, and horse shows.
-In 2013 he wrote Land of the Horses: A True Story of a Lost Soul and a Life Found, which chronicled his two year journey in the American West.
-This has led him to speak at many different schools, libraries and motivational speaking events.
-Then in 2019 he published The Horses In Our Stars: A Story of Life, Love, and the Journey Within which tells of how horses can help us and inspire us to better live our lives.
-He also writes essays on nature and horsemanship that have appeared in many different magazines.
+Chris and his horses Rocky and Tally have also been featured at many expos, fairs, and horse shows through the years.
+In 2013 he wrote Land of the Horses: A True Story of a Lost Soul and a Life Found which chronicled his two year journey in the American West.
+This led him to speak at many different schools, libraries and motivational speaking events.
+Then in 2019 he published The Horses In Our Stars: A Story of Life, Love, and the Journey Within which tells of how horses can help us to better live our lives.

 He continues to be inspired by horses and the journey we take with them.
-Always learning, always growing, always in gratitude, he is just as passionate about horses now as he was that first time he looked into that horse’s eyes.
+Always learning, always growing, always in gratitude, he is just as passionate about horses now as he was that first time he looked into that horse’s eyes and felt that peace.